ArushiKatta01/aws-cloudformation/readme.md

 ---

-## Part 1 — Theory: what is CloudFormation, actually?
+## Theory: what is CloudFormation?

 *Concepts:*